Skip to main content Start main content

 Service-Learning Project

 Students are divided into small groups according to their disciplines and interests to plan for and implement a service project.
-Students are required to utilize their knowledge and skills of this subject as well as their disciplines in service planning.
+Students are required to utilise their knowledge and skills of this subject as well as their disciplines in service planning.
 The tentative schedule for direct service delivery and type of services are listed below for reference:

 Subject Code